-$PE_y = 0$ as emissions by sources are zero since hydroelectric power is a zero CO_2 emissions source of energy.
+$PE_y = 0$, as emissions by sources are zero since hydroelectric power is a zero CO_2 emissions source of energy.

-According to AMS I.D Version 10, a leakage calculation is only needed if the renewable energy equipment is transferred from another activity or to another activity.
+According to the methodology, a leakage calculation is only needed if the renewable energy equipment is transferred from another activity or to another activity.
 This is not the case with this project activity.